-- 1. The host institution may make minor changes necessary to adapt the score card, contest manual, and interpretations sheets to local conditions. - 2.
-The host institution shall send to all participating institutions and/or regions a copy of the score card, contest manual, and interpretation sheets at least two months prior to the National Collegiate Soils Contest. - 3.
+- 1. The host institution may make minor changes necessary to adapt the score card and instruction sheets to local conditions. - a.
+The host institution shall send to all participating institutions and/or regions a copy of the score card and interpretation sheets at least two months prior to the National Collegiate Soils Contest. - b.
 Written materials that will be allowed in the contest must be indicated to all participating institutions at least one month prior to the contest.